 What is an elopement photographer?

 What is elopement photography?
-An elopement photographer is no different from a wedding photographer.
+In Melbourne, an elopement photographer is no different from a wedding photographer.
 The only difference is the event itself.
-You can consider a registry wedding at Melbourne Treasury Building.
+You can consider a registry wedding at the Melbourne Treasury Building.
 Unless you're the type that likes to DIY, it could be a backyard wedding at your home, or at a location that has significance to you.
 This could be where you had your first date, your first kiss?
 Perhaps even where you proposed?

 Guess what?
 It could even be a destination elopement, where you get married halfway across the world.
 Some may say that elopements are more personal and intimate, and weddings are huge and extravagant.
 Personally, I believe any celebration can carry these factors.